 An employee who has been automatically unfairly dismissed may be able to bring a claim against the employer to the Employment Tribunal.
 As well as the possibility of being reinstated (if desired and possible) compensation of up to 12 months' pay can potentially be recovered.

-If you have a query relating to automatic unfair dismissal please contact Nockolds' specialist Employment Team on 01279 755777, or get in touch with Darren Hayward, Head of our Employment Team.
+If you have a query relating to automatic unfair dismissal please contact Nockolds' specialist Employment Team on 01279 755777, or get in touch with Gary Smith, Partner in our Employment Team.